GoroCollins/GoroCollins/README.md

 - 👋 Hi, I’m Goro Collins
 - 👀 I’m interested in AI, and specifically Computer Vision
-- 🌱 I’m currently learning tensorflow
+- 🌱 I’m currently learning tensorflow.
+I mostly use Python.
 - 💞️ I’m looking to collaborate on deep learning and computer vision projects
 - 📫 How to reach me gorocollins@gmail.com